jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

     def list_comprehension(argument):
-        return [element for element in argument]
+        return [item for item in argument]

   and all tests pass